Michael Burke

 Michael’s clients are often challenged to look deep inside their emotional worlds with a compassionate, non-judgmental and caring approach.
 Through the use of insight-oriented therapy, Michael helps clients learn more about their emotional world in a way that offers new understanding, increased self-awareness and self-compassion.
 This leads to relief from feelings of sadness, anxiety, fear, shame, loneliness, despair, panic, stress and other painful emotional states which opens the door to a more peaceful, meaningful life.

 Michael also works with couples using the Gottman Method.
 He has trained through all 3 levels of the Gottman Method with additional training in working with couples on trauma and affairs.
 Although Michael’s area of expertise is with LGBTQ couples and their unique challenges, he believes that many of the fundamental struggles that couples sometimes face (conflict management, creating shared goals and meaning, intimacy, sex, etc.) occur across all areas of the gender and sexuality spectrum.
-He has worked successfully with both heterosexual and LGBTQ couples.
+He has worked successfully with LGBTQ, gender non-conforming / genderqueer and heterosexual couples.

 Michael welcomes people from all backgrounds and walks of life to his practice.